AnthonyDickson/flownet2-pytorch/Video3D/README.md

 4. Run the main script.
 Run `python3 -m Video3D -h` for help on the command line arguments.
     - Example command: `python3 -m Video3D data/asakusa_29fps/colmap/ -i data/asakusa_29fps/source.webm -d checkpoints/model.pt -f checkpoints/FlowNet2_checkpoint.pth.tar`

-### Caching
-By default, the script will cache intermediate results since they are usually too large to fit in memory.
-You can clear the cache if need be by simply removing the cache folder: `rm -r .cache/`.

 ## TODO
 -   Automate creation of folders etc.
 -   Automate extraction of video frames.
 -   Automate COLMAP reconstruction.
--   Read binary COLMAP output from Python code.
 -   Generate examples of frame pairs and optical flow automatically.
 -   Visualise examples of optical flow with vector field.
--   Create point clouds for each frame and each depth estimation model (before and after).
 -   Create 3D mesh from point clouds.
 -   Create environment.yml for the project so that everything except FlowNet2 can be run locally without Docker.